Bedroom in Arles: Third version

 In the summer of 1889, Van Gogh decided to redo some of his "best" compositions in a smaller size (the term he used was réductions) for his mother and his sister Wil; The Bedroom was among the subjects he chose.
 These réductions, finished late in September 1889, are not exact copies.

 In The Bedroom, the miniature portrait to the left recalls Van Gogh's Peasant of Zundert self-portrait.
-The one to the right cannot be linked convincingly to any existing painting by van Gogh.
+The one to the right cannot be linked convincingly to any existing painting by van Gogh; some have proposed that it could be a portrait of van Gogh's sister Wil.